Male Breast Cancer Treatment (PDQ®): Treatment - Patient Information [NCI]

 - Node-positive: For men whose cancer is node-positive (cancer has spread to the lymph nodes), adjuvant therapy may include the following:

-- Targeted therapy with a monoclonal antibody (trastuzumab).
+- Targeted therapy with a monoclonal antibody (trastuzumab or pertuzumab).

 These treatments appear to increase survival in men as they do in women.
 The patient's response to hormone therapy depends on whether there are hormone receptors (proteins) in the tumor.
 Most breast cancers in men have these receptors.
 Hormone therapy is usually recommended for male breast cancer patients, but it can have many side effects, including hot flashes and impotence (the inability to have an erection adequate for sexual intercourse).

-For men with locally recurrent disease (cancer that has come back in a limited area after treatment), treatment is usually either:
+For men with locally recurrent disease (cancer that has come back in a limited area after treatment), treatment options include:

 - Radiation therapy combined with chemotherapy.